Internal control and risk management

 About Kemira’s risks

-As in previous years, risk management was integrated in the strategy process in 2017.
-Risks were assessed against defined strategic objectives of Kemira.
-Kemira key risks are described in the Financial Statements of the Annual Report.
+Risk management is integrated in Kemira’s strategy process.
+Risks are assessed against defined strategic objectives of Kemira.
+Kemira’s key risks are described in the Financial Statements of the Annual Report.
 Despite proactive risk management efforts, there is always the possibility that some of the risks may materialize and significantly impact Kemira’s ability to achieve its targets.